Memorandum D11-8-5: Conditional Relief Tariff Items

 54. Any verification of the use of a conditional relief tariff item will consider only those goods that have been put into use by the importer, or have been sold, leased or disposed of in some manner after importation.
 The actual use of the goods that are still in the importer's inventory will not be at issue.

-56. For certainty regarding the tariff classification of a product, importers may request an advance ruling for tariff classification.
-Details on how to make such a request are found in CBSA Memorandum D11-11-3, Advance Rulings for Tariff Classification.
+56. For certainty regarding the tariff classification of a particular good, importers may request an advance ruling.
+Information on how to obtain an advance ruling may be found in Memorandum D11-11-3: Advance Rulings for Tariff Classification.

 57. An advance ruling may only consider the potential of the goods to satisfy the conditional relief requirements of a tariff item.
 An advance ruling does not impact the record keeping obligations including any obligations to demonstrate actual use nor does it impact the obligation that the importations actually satisfy the conditions for relief.